OpenHealthSuite/diary/README.md

 This application is designed as a FOSS webapp for tracking your food.
 It doesn't want to do anything fancy with the data, nor try and gamify the process - it's intended to be as neutral as possible.

+## Just want to try it out?

+I host this app for my own use at [https://app.openfooddiary.com](https://app.openfooddiary.com) - it is behind simple google authentication, and should work fine if you want to try it without setting up your own server.

 ## Environment Variables

 ### General